Planning a trip to Bulgaria? Great idea! This Bulgaria Travel Guide will help you do just that.

 Kardzhali is famous for its Thracian ruins, which can be found throughout the province.
 There are also a number of unusual rock formations in the province including the Petrified Wedding, the Womb Cave, and the Stone Mushrooms.

-Kyustendil is home to the largest Eastern Orthodox monastery in Bulgaria, the Monastery of St Ivan of Rila.
-It’s one of the most important tourist attractions in the country, and the interior is adorned with sublime and intricate frescoes.
+Kyustendil is home to the largest Eastern Orthodox monastery in Bulgaria, the Monastery of St Ivan of Rila, better known as the Rila Monastery.
+Located in the Rila Mountains, it’s one of the most important tourist attractions in the country, and the interior is adorned with sublime and intricate frescoes.

 Lovech is one of the five provinces occupied by Bulgaria’s third-largest protected area – the Central Balkan National Park.
 In it, you’ll find mountains, great hiking trails, and waterfalls.
-Prominent tourist destinations are the cities of Troyan, Lovech, and Teteven.
+Prominent tourist destinations on a Bulgaria trip are the cities of Troyan, Lovech, and Teteven.